 Bees are beneficial for the environment in a variety of ways.
 Some species serve as pollinators while others provide crucial pest control services as natural predators.

-honey.
-When bees leave honey in their hives inside wall voids, it can ferment
+When bees leave honey in their hives inside wall voids, it can ferment over time.

 Carpenter bees, in particular, prefer unpainted wood.